NihalDR/car-vs-bike-image-classification/README.md

 (AICTE Internship)
 Intern: Nihal DR Project: AICTE Cycle 4 Internship (Oct-Nov 2025) - Automotive Theme

 This is the final project submission for the "Automotive - Object Detection" theme.
-This project is a real-time monitoring system that uses a hybrid computer vision approach to detect both driver drowsiness and distraction.
 This project is a **binary image classification model** built using **Convolutional Neural Networks (CNNs)** in TensorFlow/Keras.
 It classifies images into two categories: **Car** or **Bike**.
 The model is trained on a custom dataset and achieves high accuracy using a simple yet powerful CNN architecture.

 ---